 Apple iWatch is now the most popular smart watch.
 It has great integration between the iPhone and the the iWatch, but the combination of it’s poor battery life (2 days best case, much less running GPS), touchscreen interface that doesn’t respond to sweaty fingers, and the so/so accuracy recording high excursion exercise stopped me from using an iWatch I won in a raffle.
-The Version 4 has a battery which can last up to 2 days and more accurate heart rate sensor.
 A downside compared to most sports watches is that the heart rate and GPS data is often not properly recorded for the first few minutes without any indication of a problem.

 Ray Maker’s Buyer’s Guide is an incredible resource for anyone who need good recommendations / reviews related to Tri gear (cycling, running, swimming).